I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 However, this type of offer can be awkward for beauty salons and spas with a wide range of prices.
 If your cheapest service is a lash tint for £14 and your most expensive £160 for an anti-ageing treatment, it is difficult to make the discount work for both. £10 off a £14 service is giving it away, whilst it’s hardly significant off a £160 treatment.

-You can of course avoid this by stipulating the precise beauty treatment that the offer applies to, but then you alienate a large proportion of your potential market.
-For this reason, I think the percentage based formula is often less problematic for beauty salons and spas.
+You can of course avoid this by stating the precise treatment the offer applies to, but then you restrict your potential market.
+For this reason, I think the percentage based formula (x% off promotion) is usually better for beauty salons and spas for new client promotions.

 Trick question.
 Which is the better salon deal 50% extra or 33% off?
 Find the answer in my blog on salon deals here.
-You may be surprised…
+I think you may be surprised…

 Whichever formula you adopt, the key is to get your terms and conditions right.
 Be slapdash and it will cost you dearly.